nucypher/nucypher/docs/source/demos/heartbeat_demo.rst

-This script will read the data generated in the previous step and retrieve re-encrypted ciphertexts by means of the NuCypher network.
+This script will read the data generated in the previous step and retrieve re-encrypted ciphertexts by means of the network of PRE nodes.
 The result is printed in the console:

 .. code::